MKAbuMattar/powershell-profile/Module/Plugins/Terraform/README.md

 # Terraform Plugin

 A comprehensive PowerShell module that provides convenient aliases and functions for Infrastructure as Code management using Terraform.
-This plugin converts all common zsh/bash Terraform shortcuts to PowerShell equivalents with enhanced functionality, workspace awareness, and prompt integration.
+This plugin converts all common Terraform CLI commands into easy-to-use PowerShell functions with full parameter support, workspace awareness, and prompt integration.

 ## Overview